 Do you have a student loan repayment strategy?

-This is a great time for you to reevaluate your student loan payments.
+Most people don’t.
+It’s common for people to just ignore their student loan balance and keep doing what they’ve done since payments began after they graduated.
 The likelihood is that you are so busy with work and your kids that you haven’t reviewed your student loan strategy in a long time.

 The sad truth is that student loans are extremely complex.
 Most people think the best thing to do is to refinance and pay down their loans as fast as possible.
 While this may work for some people, you want to carefully consider the federal student loan benefits you are giving up if you do refinance.

 Even if you have already refinanced your loans, you likely want to look into refinancing them again.
 Private student loan rates have significantly decreased and you may be able to get a much better deal on your student loans now compared to a few years ago.